 Fishel is a producer/director of documentaries and dramas that have premiered in competition at Sundance, SXSW, AFI and Full Frame and been broadcast in 35 countries worldwide.
-Fishel’s 2016 documentary CARE, which looks at the poignant but hidden world of home elder care was funded by ITVS, the Ford and MacArthur Foundations and broadcast on America Reframed.
-CARE had a national outreach and impact campaign, which was relaunched in 2020 in response to the Pandemic.
+Fishel’s 2016 documentary CARE, which looks at the poignant but hidden world of home elder care, and exposes America’s broken care system, was funded by the Ford and MacArthur Foundations and broadcast on America Reframed.
+Previous credits include the groundbreaking documentary STILL DOING IT:The Intimate Lives of Women Over 65 and a web documentary SUICIDE ON CAMPUS produced in conjunction with the New York Times magazine.
 Fishel is an Associate Professor and the director of the BFA in Film/Video at the City College of New York.

 Beth Levison – Producer

 Beth Levison is an Emmy and Peabody-winning independent producer in NYC.
 Prior to WOMEN IN BLUE, she produced MADE IN BOISE, which premiered at AFI DOCS 2019, was the series opener of Independent Lens’ 2019/2020 season, and is currently available internationally and on Amazon.
 Previously produced projects include the Emmy-nominated Personal Statement (PBS 2018), 32 Pills: My Sister’s Suicide (HBO 2017) and her independent documentary debut, LEMON (PBS, 2011).
 Levison is a co-founder of the Documentary Producers Alliance, faculty with SVA’s MFA program in Social Documentary Film, and a member of the Academy of Motion Picture Arts and Sciences.